Handheld prayer wheel with a horn handle

 Exhibitions in China include: “Shiwan Cup” Youth Ceramic Art Competition, Guangzhou; The 8th Thousand Cups Exhibition, Hangzhou; The 2nd China Contemporary Ceramic Art Exhibition, NAMOC, Beijing; “Dream & Future” 2016 Shanghai Art and Design Exhibition, Shanghai; Contemporary Asian Ceramic Invitation Exhibition, Sichuan international tourism exchange Expo Centre, Chengdu; “Time Stage Play”, Shanghai Peninsula Art Museum, Shanghai; The 8th China Modern Handicrafts Art School Exhibition Works, Hubei Institute of Fine Arts, Wuhan; Instituto Italiano di Culture-Shanghai Award “Arte Chiama Arte”,III Edition, Shanghai Institute of Visual Art.

 The practitioners who participated in it used the symbolic meaning provided by the chanting of the Six-character Mantra to visualize and enlighten, corresponding to the Buddha.
-The six-character mantra are: Ong, Ma, Ni, Bei, Mei, Hong.
+The six-characters are: Ong, Ma, Ni, Bei, Mei, Hong.
 Among them, “Ni” means the original wisdom of yellow, which eliminates the suffering of human life, old age, sickness and death.

 This work uses the color symbol of “Ni” and continues its symbolic meaning to the human world.
-The work metaphors the individual through a single triangle ceramic piece.
+The work signifies the individual through a single triangle ceramic piece.
 The external space maps social groups through repeated ceramic cubes.
 A single triangle is placed on a superconducting levitation device to strengthen the behavior of “self-turning”, expressing the dialectical state of individual dissociation and desire in contemporary society.

 Selected Buddhist Object from Chiddingstone Castle